Screened Thin-Target Bremsstrahlung with Partially-Ionized High-Z Species: Conclusion and Outlooks

 \section{Conclusion and Outlooks}

 In this paper, the general formalism describing the calculation of bremsstrahlung differential cross sections was reviewed, addressing the main challenges still faced by existing theoretical models.
 The commonly adopted expression for the doubly differential cross section (DDCS) is based on the cross section in a pure Coulomb field, calculated within the Furry--Sommerfeld--Maue (FSM) picture and corrected for screening effects in the Born approximation.
 The novelty of the present work lies in a new formulation of the screening correction such that (i) the model accounts for screening in partially ionized states, and (ii) the correction is expressed in fully analytic form, allowing instantaneous evaluation and efficient exploration of large parameter spaces.
+In addition, the Coulomb-field contribution entering this formulation was evaluated using the corrected next-to-leading-order Roche--Ducos--Proriol (RDP) expression.

 The partially screened DDCS was obtained by extending the Bethe--Heitler cross section through the inclusion of an atomic form factor representing partially ionized states, described by a multi-Yukawa potential~\cite{sav23}.
 Building on existing results for neutral screened bremsstrahlung, an analytical expression was derived for arbitrary ionization levels.